rd--/blksc3/md/notes.md

 - guide for mouse/pointer event
 - guide for event in browser
 - preferences pane
-- guide for comments
+- *guide for comments
-- guide for play
+- *guide for play
 - multiple fragments
 - remaining unicode
 - help for collect
 - cc & sw for broswer
 - fullscreen has x as accesskey, but it's really for phone/tablet so not required
+- why do guide help files have initial comment? (duplicated as title)